dclutr/create-html-gallery/README.md

 3. mpg, mpe, avi, wmv, mov, rm, ram, swf, flv are embedded as links

 Thanks to w3schools.com,
-have taken this information from `https://www.w3schools.com/html/html_media.asp` and `https://www.w3schools.com/html/html_images.asp`
+have used the information on web formats from `https://www.w3schools.com/html/html_media.asp` and `https://www.w3schools.com/html/html_images.asp`